Paul McGrath (footballer)

 Paul McGrath (born 4 December 1959) is an Irish former professional footballer, who played as a defender.
-Regarded as one of the greatest centre-backs in modern football, McGrath was known for his tackling ability, determination, composure and reading of the game, and was known by the nickname "The Black Pearl" at Manchester United.
+Regarded as one of the greatest centre-backs in modern football and one of Ireland's greatest ever footballers, McGrath was known for his tackling ability, determination, composure and reading of the game, and was known by the nickname "The Black Pearl" at Manchester United.
 He was also known by the nickname "God" at Aston Villa.

 Mainly a centre back, McGrath also played as a defensive midfielder.
 He spent the majority of his career at Aston Villa and Manchester United (seven seasons apiece).
 As of August 2025, he is one of only six defenders to have won the PFA Players' Player of the Year award.
 He also played for St Patrick's Athletic, Derby County and Sheffield United.

 A long-time member of the Republic of Ireland national team, McGrath appeared at the 1990 and 1994 FIFA World Cups, as well as UEFA Euro 1988, the team's first-ever international tournament.